GSA/plainlanguage.gov/_guidelines/aids/index.md

 ---
-title: Other aids to clarity
+title: Include examples and visuals
 sidenav: guidelines
-permalink: /guidelines/write/aids/
+permalink: /guidelines/aids/
 ---

 Examples help your readers understand your points.
 Break up lots of text with lists and tables.
 Including an illustration can be more helpful than describing it.